Section 1:Fort William to Gairlochy, 10.5 miles, 17 km / 4 - 5 hours

 Sisters Lindsey and Manda would like to offer you a very warm welcome to their home in Invermoriston.
 A footspa and foot massager are available and they offer homemade cake with tea / coffee / herbal tea / fruit tea on arrival.

 Tramps is run by Mary Beedham who is reknowned for her outstanding hospitality.
 A wonderful host and an ever helpful host make for an outstanding stay.

 Acorn House - Inverness

-The ambiance throughout Acorn House is one of comfort and relaxation - from the moment you walk through the entrance you will discover a warmth and friendliness unrivaled in Inverness.
+The ambiance throughout Acorn House is one of comfort and relaxation - you will discover a warmth and friendliness unrivaled in Inverness.
 Dugie and Fiona will look after you well in this award winning Guesthouse.

 Getting to/from Fort William

 By Air: Inverness and Glasgow Airports are the most convenient.
 From Inverness Airport catch the bus (2 hours) or arrange a private transfer to Fort William.
 From Glasgow Airport take the shuttle bus into Glasgow city centre and then the train (4 hours) or bus (3 hours) to Fort William.